That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 - Your omegas feed your brain.
 EO Mega+ clears the fog from your head.

-- Without good nutrients your willpower runs on the reserve tank.
-VMG+ tops up your reserves, so you actually have energy for all your good intentions.
+- Without good nutrients, your willpower runs on the reserve tank.
+VMG+ tops up your reserves, so you actually have the energy for all your good intentions.

-Just try eating healthily when your bacteria are screaming for pizza and your brain is in a fog.
-Spoiler: it won’t work.
-Start here, feel the difference, and make the rest 10x easier.
+Try eating healthily when your bacteria are screaming for pizza and your brain’s stuck in fog.
+Spoiler: it won’t happen.
+Start here, feel the difference, and make everything else 10 times easier.

 Extra for glucose control